快猫短视频

 Peripherally inserted central catheters (PICCs)

 • The end of the catheter sticks out of your arm through the skin and a clear dressing is placed over it.
+The IV tubing is attached to the end of the catheter.

 • Since PICCs stick out of the skin, they cannot get wet.
 You will need to cover the PICC and dressing while bathing or showering.